 10. CRM capabilities for sourcing and lead generation

-This list of 10 is just the beginning of identifying pain points that recruiting teams face every day, just by using an outdated ATS from the 1990’s.
-Your recruiting technology strategy shouldn’t include a patchwork of integrations and add-on solutions just because your ATS doesn’t meet all of your needs.
+This list is just the beginning of identifying pain points that recruiting teams face every day, just by using an outdated ATS.
+Your recruiting technology strategy shouldn’t include a patchwork of integrations and add-ons just because your ATS doesn’t meet your needs.

-These are not fanciful concepts or pie in the sky wishes, and every single 2015 feature listed here already exists today in the SmartRecruiters all-in-one Talent Acquisition Platform.
+Every feature listed here already exists in the SmartRecruiters all-in-one Talent Acquisition Platform.
 Take a look for yourself to learn why recruiting teams are ditching the ATS for hiring success.